Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-186 countries.
+- 186 countries;
-Work with popular sites and applications.
-The number of available platforms for booking numbers depends on the selected GEO.
+- Work with popular sites and applications.
+The number of available platforms for booking numbers depends on the selected GEO;
-If the required platform is not in the list, you can select "Other".
-This option is not available in all GEOs.
+- If the required platform is not in the list, you can select "Other".
+This option is not available in all GEOs;
-Long-term rental of a number for 3 hours, 1 day, 10 days and 1 month.
+- Long-term rental of a number for 3 hours, 1 day, 10 days and 1 month;
-Large reserve of numbers in popular countries.
+- Large reserve of numbers in popular countries;

 ## SMS-REG